Mueller report: Senate Judiciary Committee

 On May 1, Attorney General Barr testified before the Senate Judiciary Committee.
 Barr said he "didn't exonerate" Trump on obstruction as that was not the role of the Justice Department.
 Barr explained his decision that there was not enough evidence for Trump to be charged with obstruction by citing that the president did not commit an underlying crime related to Russia.

-Then California Democratic Senator and now Vice President Kamala Harris questioned why neither Barr nor Rosenstein reviewed the underlying evidence in the report.
+Then California Democratic Senator and future Vice President Kamala Harris questioned why neither Barr nor Rosenstein reviewed the underlying evidence in the report.
 "We accepted the statements in the report as the factual record.
 We did not go underneath it to see whether or not they were accurate, we accepted it as accurate," Barr said.
 He asserted this approach was common DOJ practice.
 Harris also asked Barr if Rosenstein had been cleared by ethics officials to be involved in the decision to not charge Trump of obstruction, given that Rosenstein was a witness to the investigation regarding James Comey's firing.
 Barr with the help of his aides concluded by saying "He was the acting attorney general on the Mueller investigation...I'm informed that before I arrived, he had been cleared by the ethics officials."

 On the question of whether Trump could have ended the investigation, Barr said "the situation of the President, who has constitutional authority to supervise proceedings, if in fact a proceeding was not well founded, if it was a groundless proceeding, if it was based on false allegations, the President does not have to sit there, constitutionally, and allow it to run its course."
 He added, "The President could terminate that proceeding, and it would not be a corrupt intent, because he was being falsely accused.
 He later said that Trump "knew [the accusations against him] were false.
 And he felt this investigation was unfair, propelled by his political opponents and was hampering his ability to govern.
 That is not a corrupt motive for replacing an independent counsel".
 Politico described these comments as "Barr's expansive view of presidential authority to meddle in investigations".
 New York argued against Barr's "perverse conclusion" because first, "Trump could not possibly know that an investigation was unfounded"; second, "Mueller did not say Trump was innocent"; and third, "Trump's obstruction was quite possibly one of the reasons Mueller failed to establish underlying crimes".